-The Payout Start Date is the day that we apply your money to provide income payments under an Income Plan.
+The Payout Start Date is the day that we apply your Contract Value, less any applicable taxes, to an Income Plan.
 The Payout Start Date must be:

-- · at least 30 days after the Issue Date; and - no later than the Annuitant's 90th birthday, or - the 10th Contract anniversary, if later.
+- · at least 30 days after the Issue Date; and - · no later than the Annuitant's 90th birthday, or - · the 10th Contract anniversary, if later.